Brand Guidelines Help Maintain Trademark Protection

 Brand guidelines are an essential part of sustaining brand protection.
 Creating an effective brand guide begins with establishing and adhering to proper trademark use by the brand owner, lest trademark protection is lost if the brand name becomes a noun for your product i.e., a generic trademark.
 Brand guidelines are also important to establishing and maintaining brand authenticity and brand legitimacy by creating consistency as presented to the public.

-Trademark owners are required to monitor trademark use, including monitoring the use of the mark by third parties.
+Trademark owners are required to monitor the use of their marks by third parties.
 For this reason, a brand manual is vital to the health of your brand.
 Brand guidelines instruct affiliates, distributors, licensees, and marketing and advertising team members.
 The Brand Guide teaches and prescribes how to use your trademarks in media as well as in marketing and advertising.
-Along with brand guidelines, the trademark owner must on occasion monitor trademark use by the media, the public, and related parties in order to prevent risks from spiraling beyond control.
+Along with brand guidelines, the trademark owner must on occasion monitor the use of their trademarks by the media, the public, and related parties in order to prevent risks from spiraling beyond control.
 Many major brands also have a written social media policy to define the scope of use of registered trademarks in social media.
 But are social media policies enforceable by employers?

 Your mark becomes a “generic trademark” free for anyone to use.

 The greatest threat is when an otherwise strong distinctive trademark becomes a generic trademark.
 (This term is an “oxymoron” since a generic term is the opposite of a trademark).